kettanaito/graphql-server/README.md

 # graphql-server

-This repository is a good starting point for a real-world GraphQL server.
+This repository is designed to be a good starting point for a modern GraphQL Node server.

-## Why?

-There are multiple ways you can setup a server.
-How to know if the approach is efficient?
-Right, put it into production.
-The purpose of this repository is to provide a flexible production-proven architecture, which can serve as a stable basis for your GraphQL server.
+Apart from using industry-leading tools, it contributes to clean and maintainable architecture, which ensures best practices on writing and organizing server code.
+It also has the most essential configurations to grant great performance and uncompromised security to a server.

 ## Features